longhorn/website/content/docs/1.5.3/deploy/upgrade/_index.md

 Visit [Recurring Snapshots and Backups](../../snapshots-and-backups/scheduling-backups-and-snapshots) for more information about the new `Recurring Job` feature.

-## 5. Detach All V2 Volumes Before Upgrade
+## 5. Detach All V1 and V2 Volumes When v2-data-engine is Enabled Before Upgrade

-Please note that Longhorn does not support the upgrade when v2 volumes are attached.
-Prior to initiating the upgrade process, ensure that all v2 volumes are detached.
+Longhorn does not support upgrading with v1 or v2 volumes attached when the V2 Data Engine is enabled.
+Detach all volumes before upgrading.

 # Extended Reading